 The EU General Data Protection Regulation (“GDPR”) has come into force across the European Union and brings with it the most significant changes to data protection law in two decades.
 Based on privacy by design and taking a risk-based approach, the GDPR has been designed to meet the requirements of the digital age.

 The 21st Century brings with it broader use of technology, new definitions of what constitutes personal data, and a vast increase in cross-border processing.
 The new Regulation aims to standardize data protection laws and processing across the EU; affording individuals stronger, more consistent rights to access and control their personal information.

 FYIsoft ensures the security and protection of the personal information that we process, and to provide a compliant and consistent approach to data protection.
 We have always had a robust and effective data protection program in place which complies with existing law and abides by the data protection principles.
 However, we recognize our obligations in updating and expanding this program to meet the demands of the GDPR.

 FYIsoft is dedicated to safeguarding the personal information under our remit and in developing a data protection regime that is effective, fit for purpose and demonstrates an understanding of, and appreciation for the new Regulation.
-Our preparation and objectives for GDPR compliance have been summarized in this statement and include the development and implementation of new data protection roles, policies, procedures, controls and measures to ensure maximum and ongoing compliance.
+Our objectives for GDPR compliance have been summarized in this statement and include the development and implementation of new data protection roles, policies, procedures, controls and measures to ensure maximum and ongoing compliance.

 How We Comply with GDPR